reece-b4/chartsyBE/README.md

-testing - do not have local server running already? build for prod deploy to lambda need to have serverless installed (best globally) CLI for managing serverless applications.
+testing - do not have local server running already? build for prod deploy to lambda need to have serverless installed (best globally unless in a docker pipeline as docker will need it) CLI for managing serverless applications.
 It will build in the
   @vendia/serverless-express wraps the express app so it can run in a lambda function - defined by serverless.yml .nvmrc NEEDS TO MATCH serverless.yml as this is what will be deployed (use latest stable version supported by lambda) lambda authorizations must be correct: